-Trello has comprehensive features including checklists, links a description section and comments.
-With Trello Plus reporting makes powerful managment sytem.
+Trello has comprehensive features including checklists, links, a description section and comments.
+Trello Plus reporting makes Trello into a powerful management system.

 - It uses kanban which is simple and visual (drag and drop, ability to play, no nested tasks)

 - cards have due dates and calendar view